 These cameras are known for their simplicity and reliability, making them an easy choice for many businesses.
 However, their limited range means they cannot cover large or multiple areas without additional units, which could increase overall costs.

-PTZ cameras offer remote control capabilities, allowing users to pan, tilt, and zoom as needed.
+Pan-tilt-zoom (PTZ) cameras offer remote control capabilities, allowing users to pan, tilt, and zoom the frame as needed.
 This flexibility makes them ideal for large spaces such as parking lots, warehouses, or retail floors, where wide-area coverage is necessary.

 While their versatility is a significant advantage, these cameras can be more expensive than other types.
 Without proper automation, there’s also potential for underutilization or misuse, which could limit their overall effectiveness.